GammaSQ/TLS-p2p-manager/README.md

-# P2P Manager
+# TLS P2P Manager
-Manage a network of peers in a peer-to-peer network.
+Manage a network of TLS-peers in a peer-to-peer network.

 ## Messages